MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

    * - ``other_costs_of_treat_mult``
      - Multiplier of automatically determined cost values.
 Use only when automatic costs violate the constraints given by ``other_max_shares``.
 This allows to increase :math:`(>1)` or decrease :math:`(<1)` the share of treated in particular treatment.
 Default is None.

-Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.
+Please consult the :py:class:`API <mcf_main.ModifiedCausalForest>` for more details or additional parameters.

 Example
 ~~~~~~~